-When you’re driving around in your truck, you need to think about what streets you can drive down and which you cannot other you could find yourself driving down a road that has a really low bridge half way along that you cannot fit under.
-The consequences of this are really not worth thinking about and at worst case will probably ruin your day.
+When you’re driving around in your truck, you need to think about what streets you can drive down and which you cannot.
+If you don’t, you could find yourself driving down a road that has a really low bridge halfway along that you cannot fit under.
+The consequences of this are not worth thinking about and at worst case will probably ruin your day.

 Choosing the right Truck GPS device can be challenging as you need to find a device that you can trust and almost put your life in its hands.
 A truck GPS navigation system will work by calculating the best route for you based upon a criteria that fits into your trucks dimensions.
 It will therefore take into account your trucks length, width, height and weight meaning that any routes that it calculates for you, will take you around low bridges or restricted roads.

 Typically they will also come with dual-screens meaning that at any one time you can view both your direction to your destination and other information such as the weather, your current speed, the speed limit and even the gradient of the slope that you’re driving down.